Yonkoma

-Yonkoma manga (4コマ漫画) is a comic strip format that generally consists of gag comic strips within four panels of equal size ordered from top to bottom.
-They also sometimes run right-to-left horizontally or use a hybrid 2×2 style, depending on the layout requirements of the publication in which they appear.
+Yonkoma manga (4コマ漫画) is a comic strip format that generally consists of gag comic strips within four panels of equal size, following a structure known as kishōtenketsu.

 Origin

 Rakuten Kitazawa (who wrote under the name Yasuji Kitazawa) produced the first yonkoma in 1902.
 Entitled Jiji Manga, it is thought to have been influenced by the works of Frank Arthur Nankivell and of Frederick Burr Opper.

 Structure

 Traditionally, yonkoma follow a structure known as kishōtenketsu.
 This word is a compound formed from the following Japanese kanji characters: